 “Use by” dates are a great guide for people like you and me, but it comes at a price.
 A USDA report states that Americans waste about 30 percent of food every year.
 Part of that is because we follow expiration dates too closely and end up throwing out perfectly good food.
 It’s such a shame.
 Luckily, we can change.

 Use your best judgment to determine whether or not food should be tossed.
 Instead of looking at the date, look at the actual food.
 Does the color look right?
 Is the odor funky?
 Has the texture changed?
 Knowing what food is supposed to look, smell, and feel like is a life skill we all should know.
 It will stop you from eating food that’s gone bad and prevent you from tossing food too early.
-These are the 11 foods you’re definitely throwing out too soon.
+To help you from tossing things that are still good to eat, find out the 11 foods you’re definitely throwing out too soon.